Joakim Sveder Bang

 Joakim Sveder Bang (15 December 1868 - 2 February 1931) was a Norwegian physician and politician.

-He was born in Årstad to engineer Joackim Waldemar Bang and Hanna Hermansen.
+He was born in Aarstad Municipality to engineer Joackim Waldemar Bang and Hanna Hermansen.
 He graduated as cand.med. in 1894, and further specilazed in surgery.
 He was also a military officer.
 He participated with the Red Cross during the Balkan Wars (1912-1913), and in British hospitals during the First World War.
 He was elected representative to the Storting for the periods 1922-1924 and 1925-1927, for the Free-minded Liberal Party.